raspberrypilearning/mood-board/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-Which answer is the output of this piece of code?
+Which option is the output of this piece of code?

 --- code ---
 ---